Moon-0xff/gnome-mpris-label/HACKING.md

 that relates to the Prefences dialog and links to Gsettings.
 See [GJS guide](https://gjs.guide/extensions/development/preferences.html#creating-the-schema) for details.

-Note that this file does not use the latest Adwaita styles or functions for backwards compatibility with older gnome-shell versions.

 ## Coding style
 We loosely follow [gnome's coding style](https://gitlab.gnome.org/GNOME/gnome-shell/-/blob/main/HACKING.md) except for two points: